 Do you want to send your customers to another website where they proceed with the payment or do you want an iframe pop up right there on your website so that your customer does not have to leave your website.

 3. Set up Fees:

-How much does your payment gateway charge you to set up your the account?
-You should compare the set up fees because it can be a pain for start ups in the beginning.
+How much does your payment gateway charge you to set up your account?
+You should compare the setup fees because it can be a pain for start-ups in the beginning.

 Check on the fees your payment gateway charges per transaction.
 You wouldn’t want to lose a large chunk of your profits in transaction fees.

 5. KYC and Paperwork:

 Check on the process of how your payment gateway checks on KYC documents and legal paperworks.
 It shouldn’t take too long and a cumbersome process.